bungle/awesome-resty/README.md

 #### Validation

 * [lua-resty-validation](https://github.com/bungle/lua-resty-validation) — An extendable chaining validation and filtering library for Lua and OpenResty
+* [valua](https://github.com/sailorproject/valua) — Validation for lua!
+A module for making chained validations.
+Create your objects, append your tests, use and reuse it!

 #### Authentication and Authorization